tendermint/tendermint/docs/app-development.rst

 simply include them in the list returned in the EndBlock response.
 To remove one, include it in the list with a ``power`` equal to ``0``.
 Tendermint core will take care of updating the validator set.
-Note the change in voting power must be strictly less than 1/3 per block.
-Otherwise it will be impossible for a light client to prove the transition externally.
+Note the change in voting power must be strictly less than 1/3 per block if you want a light client to be able to prove the transition externally.
 See the `light client docs
 <https://godoc.org/github.com/tendermint/tendermint/lite#hdr-How_We_Track_Validators>`__
 for details on how it tracks validators.
-Tendermint core will fail with an error if the change in voting power is more or equal than 1/3.

 .. container:: toggle